bumbeishvili/covid19-daily-data/README.md

 # Worldometers daily data

+> :warning:  After reliably updating this dataset for more than 2 years, I've finally decided to stop updating it.

 #### Notes
 Due to changes in methodology or lack of information, or just because of bugs, sometimes we need to apply modifications to past records, currently I am identifying the need of following changes